 While the programs covered here are inclusive of what is available via the state of Tennessee, there are also programs available at a national level.
 When researching options for care, it is extremely important to explore every option to find the best program for the situation.
 To assist in finding programs nationwide, please use our Resource Locator Tool.

-In Tennessee, the 2019 statewide average cost of assisted living is $3,920 / month.
+In Tennessee, according to Genworth’s 2020 Cost of Care Survey, the 2021 statewide average cost of assisted living is $4,039 / month.
 However, the monthly average can fluctuate quite a bit throughout the state, depending on one’s geographic location.
-The least expensive areas of the state for assisted living are Clarksville, Morristown, Chattanooga, Memphis, and Jackson, where the monthly average ranges between $3,018 and $3,585.
-The most expensive areas are Kingsport, Nashville-Davidson, and Knoxville, where the average monthly cost is higher than the state average at $4,033 to $4,500 / month.
+The least expensive areas of the state for assisted living are Nashville-Davidson, Morristown, Johnson City, and Jackson, where the monthly average ranges between $3,435 and $3,750.
+The most expensive areas are Kingsport, Cleveland, Memphis, and Chattanooga, where the average monthly cost is higher than the state average at $4,200 to $4,515 / month.
 For cost savings, one may consider moving to an area that offers assisted living at a lower rate.

-As of 2019, the average cost of home care per hour in Tennessee is $18.95.
-Like the cost of assisted living, the hourly rate can fluctuate quite a lot throughout the state.
-The most affordable areas for home care are Cleveland, Memphis, and Jackson, where the average hourly rate is $17.25 - $18.00.
-The areas of Kingsport, Nashville-Davidson, and Knoxville are on par with the statewide hourly average.
-The most expensive areas are Clarksville and Morristown, with an average rate of $20.00 to $21.00 / hour.
+As of 2021, per the 2020 Genworth Cost of Care Survey, the average cost of home care per hour in Tennessee is $20.50.
+The most affordable areas for home care are Knoxville, Memphis, and Jackson, where the average hourly rate is $19.25 – $20.00.
+The areas of Kingsport, Johnson City, and Clarksville are on par with the statewide hourly average.
+The most expensive areas are Nashville-Davidson, Chattanooga, and Morristown, with an average rate of $22.00 / hour.

-For those who need limited medical assistance in the home, home health care is also available at approximately $.80 more an hour statewide.
+For those who need limited medical assistance in the home, home health care is also available at approximately $.50 more an hour statewide.
+One exception is the area of Cleveland, where the cost of home health care is approximately $2.75 more an hour than is home care.

 Medicaid is a health care program designed to assist low-income individuals and families in affording the cost of medical care.
 In Tennessee, Medicaid is known as TennCare, and will provide limited personal care, as well as cover the cost of living in a nursing home for seniors and disabled individuals.